Sign up for the NEWS newsletter

 The North Korean dictatorship established by Kim Il Sung after World War II was taken over by his son Kim Jong Il in the 1990s.
 Kim Jong Un succeeded his father in 2011.

-Above: North Koreans bow in front of bronze statues of late leaders Kim Il Sung, left, and Kim Jong Il at Munsu Hill in Pyongyang in 2015.
+At left: North Koreans bow in front of bronze statues of late leaders Kim Il Sung, left, and Kim Jong Il at Munsu Hill in Pyongyang in 2015.

 North Korea is founded: 1948

 After World War II and the the end of the Japanese occupation, Kim Il Sung was installed by the Soviets as the leader of the newly proclaimed Democratic Republic of North Korea.

 Kim purged political enemies and built one of the world's most rigid dictatorships and isolated societies.

 At left: Supreme commander Kim Il Sung attends the military parade celebrating the creation of the Korean People's Army in February 1948.

 Kim Jong Il sits with his son, Kim Jong Nam, Kim Jong Un's older half-brother, in Pyongyang in 1981.

 After attending elite schools in the 1990s it was said that Kim Jong Nam was his father's choice to be his successor.
 But he earned a reputation for drinking and gambling and fell out of favor after he was caught trying to enter Japan on a false passport in 2001.

 Pictures of Kim Jong Un in his youth are rare, but these pictures appeared in the South Korean newspaper Munhwa Ilbo in 2009.

 Secrecy shrouded Kim Jong Un's childhood, but he is known to have attended an English language international school in Switzerland under a fake name.
 Ex-classmates say he was a fan of Michael Jordan, Jackie Chan and Jean-Claude Van Damme.